It’s easy to identify poker-newbies when they can’t keep up the pace with the conversation. Don’t be that person!

-Whether you already play poker or you are about to start there are many important poker expressions and poker phrases to know when playing the game.
+Whether you already play poker or you are about to start there are many important poker terms and poker hands to know before you sit at the table.

-A poker game is also more enjoyable if you know the quirky poker lingo, or can talk poker jargon and understand the most popular poker slang.
+A poker game is also more enjoyable if you know the poker terms, or can talk poker jargon and understand the most popular poker slang.
 At least if you can’t walk the walk you can talk the talk!

 Our poker lexicon or poker glossary if you prefer, will help you to become a pro at poker phrases.

 Terrify and convince others that you are a veteran poker player by using these poker expressions and buy yourself some time to practice your poker face.
 Join an NJ online poker lobby and use the Party Poker bonus or the WSOP Promo Code to start out a little ahead.

 Borgata Poker100% Deposit Match, Up To $1000 + Up To $75 In Tournament TicketsNew players only, 21+.
 Available in NJ only.
 Full T&C apply.
 Visit site

 BetMGM Poker100% Deposit Match, Up To $1000 + Up To $75 In Tournament TicketsNew players only.
 Must be 21 or older.
 NJ, PA, MI only.
 Full T&C apply.
 Visit site